-If your friends and family are telling you that your text messages are coming from your email address instead of your phone number, the culprit is likely in your iPhone settings.
+If your friends, family, or colleagues are telling you that your text messages are coming from your email address instead of your phone number, the culprit is likely in your iPhone settings!
 Especially after transitioning to a new iPhone, the "send from" address for iMessages gets set as your Apple ID email account instead of your number.
-Here is how to fix it:

 - Open the Settings app on your iPhone.